-The joint pdfs of OLR in the 0-20°N region, and the 150hPa values of V, UV and the absolute vorticity, $\varsigma$ , every 5° from 5°S to 20°S will be shown in Figs. 5 to 7 and discussed first.
+The joint pdfs of OLR in the 0°-20°N region, and the 150-hPa values of V, UV, and the absolute vorticity $\zeta$ every 5° from 5° to 20°S will be shown in Figs. 5-7 and discussed first.
 In each panel, the longitudinal and time average using only the bin values in the region will be indicated by a black cross.
 The average values of the dynamical variable as a function of OLR will be indicated by a sequence of black dots (one for each OLR bin) joined by a line.
-The blue cross indicates the average values of the variables computed using all longitudinal grid-points and all values of the variables (not just those within the ranges of the bins used).
+The blue cross indicates the average values of the variables computed using all longitudinal grid points and all values of the variables (not just those within the ranges of the bins used).

-Fig. 5 gives results for OLR (abscissa) and V (ordinate) and therefore on the relationship between the occurrence of convection in the summer hemisphere tropics and the upper tropospheric meridional motion in the winter hemisphere.
-The Latitude Circle pictures (LC, Column 1) exhibit considerable spread around the average Hadley Cell values.
-The average value of 0-20°N OLR is about 239 Wm-2.
+Figure 5 gives results for OLR (abscissa) and V (ordinate) and therefore on the relationship between the occurrence of convection in the summer hemisphere tropics and the upper-tropospheric meridional motion in the winter hemisphere.
+The latitude circle pictures (LC, column 1) exhibit consider-able spread around the average Hadley cell values.
+The average value of 0°-20°N OLR is about 239 W m-2.
 The average values, indicated by the black and blue crosses, are coincident within the errors associated with a limited range of the bins used for accumulating values.
 For OLR greater than about 240 W m-2, the occurrence of deep convection is probably limited in occurrence, and the maximum in the pdf and the average values for each 10 W m-2 OLR bin (black dots) is at, or near, zero V. For OLR values below about 240 W m-2, the poleward motion increases with decreasing OLR and therefore with increasing deep tropical convective activity.
-It is striking that this is found even as far as 20°S, despite the application everywhere of a single choice of westward shift and time lag.
+It is striking that this is found even as far as $20^{\circ}$ S, despite the application everywhere of a single choice of westward shift and time lag.